Rumyra/mdn/owners_handbook/README.md

 This will give a good idea of what issues need and can be worked on.
 Issues that can be completed within the fortnight should be assigned and moved to the 'To do' column.

 ## Managing peers

+### Requests

+Peer requests should come through the request process.
+They be able to prove github experience and provide a resonable reason to becoming a peer.
+Ideally they will have provided an area or two of expertise (such as HTML or JavaScript).

+It's your judgement call as to whether we add them as a peer.
+It's worth noting they will gain write access to our repositories so if you want to push back then please do.
+If you're unsure it's worth asking them to contribute more and consistently, which should give a better idea of what to expect from them.

+If you're happy to add someone as a peer, make sure they agree to the issue triage process and pull request etiquette and code of conduct.
+Once that has happened you can add them as a member to the mdn github org.
+Add them to any appropriate teams so they can contribute to pull request reviews.

+## Teams

+Teams should be used to grant access to relevant repositories as well as assigning pull requests to relevant peers.
+Teams should be favoured over individual write access, as it's easier to see who has access to what.

+Each team should have a minimum of three members and ideally two maintainers (those who have the ability to manage members).
+Invites can go awry so make sure the invited user visits either https://github.com/orgs/mdn/invitation or https://github.com/mdn/content/invitations

+Here is a list of the mdn org teams:

+### Core

+**Core** This is the core mdn team.
+It's for those that work on the MDN team at Mozilla only.

+**owd** This a team with members from OWD so we can allow access to private projects we work on at MDN

+There is also a private Mozilla maintenance team which should not be removed.

+### Content

+**yari-content** This is the main team for all the sub content teams listed below.
+No one should be a member of this team directly but rather one of the sub teams.

+**yari-content-mdn** This is the 'default' team.
+It contains people on the Content Team at MDN and core peers.
+It allows access to example & demo repositories (such as mdn/interactive-examples) as well as mdn/translated-content and acts as the default pull request review team for docs within content that don't fall into other categories below.
+Add users with caution as this allows quite a bit of write access.

+**yari-content-accessibility** Accessibility Content team for reviewing pull requests associated with accessibility.

+**yari-content-html** HTML Content team for reviewing pull requests associated with HTML.

+**yari-content-svg** SVG Content team for reviewing pull requests associated with SVG.

+**yari-content-css** CSS Content team for reviewing pull requests associated with CSS.

+**yari-content-js** JS Content team for reviewing pull requests associated with JS.

+**yari-content-http** HTTP Content team for reviewing pull requests associated with server side things.

+**yari-content-web-api** WebAPI Content team for reviewing pull requests associated with Web APIs.

+**yari-content-moz-add-ons** Web Extensions Content team for reviewing pull requests associated with Web Extensions.

+### Content Pull Requests Reviews

+Pull requests reviews on mdn/content and it's associative repositories (translated-content, interactive-examples et al) are assigned via the 'round robin' style of auto assignment.
+A team is allocated to a repository or area and the members are allocated pr reviews one at a time.

+You can change and update who receives these review requests within each team via the teams settings.

+You can change and update which teams are assigned to repos via each repositories respective CODEOWNERS file, found in the .github directory.

 ## Translated content